 For many, this is a home away from home, and Jennifer works hard to make sure that the E.B.
 Hirsh Early Childhood Center is a warm and welcoming place for current and future children and families.
 Jennifer enjoys visiting all the classrooms and spending time with the children and teachers.
 The years 0-5 are very important in the growth and development of children, and Jennifer makes sure the entire faculty stays current with trends in Jewish Early Childhood Education.

 Jennifer has two sons and lives in Owings Mills with her husband, Mike and their dog, Buster.
 During the summer Jennifer and Mike can be found traveling around Maryland to watch the Orioles and the other minor league baseball teams.

 Jo Ann Windman has served as Executive Director since 2005, and in the summer of 2018 celebrated her 30th year working at BHC.
 Her job involves efforts in membership, building management, cemetery management and much more.
 Before becoming Executive Director, she served as Assistant to the Executive Director.
 She graduated from Milford Mill High School here in Baltimore.

 Jo Ann serves on the Jewish Cemetery Association and is a Senior Member of the National Association of Temple Administrators.
 Before working at BHC, Jo Ann enjoyed the work and perks of being a travel agent.

-She was born and raised here in Baltimore and has been married to Harry for 42 years.
-Jo Ann’s two children are Ilene and Beth, who is married to Brian.
+She was born and raised here in Baltimore and has been married to Harry for 44 years.
+Jo Ann’s two children are Ilene and Beth.
 She is very proud of her grandchildren, Madden and Briar.
 Jo Ann’s mother, Betty Meyers, was a long-time BHC employee as well.
 Jo Ann’s favorite thing about BHC is the Hoffberger Chapel when the sun shines on the stained-glass windows and there are color reflections all around, especially on the ark.

 Director of Development